 The Company manages operational risks arising from its people, processes and systems through the three lines of defence model.
 First line management are responsible for identifying, managing, monitoring and reporting on risks, through documented policies and established processes and controls.
-The second line risk function provides oversight and challenge, while the third line provides independent assurance.
+The second line Risk function provides oversight and challenge, while the third line provides independent assurance.
 Appropriate key controls are in place to mitigate potential risks and the Company continues to develop its risk and control culture, in order to embed risk management and key controls assurance within the first line of defence.

-Information security risks are those associated with non-compliance with data protection, privacy and information governance requirements remain key risks for the Company, as they are for all insurance companies.
-The Company continues to ensure that controls are in place and strengthened where necessary to address these risks, including enhancing our event monitoring and incident management.
+Information security risks are those associated with non-compliance with data protection, privacy and information governance requirements and remain key risks for the Company, as they are for all insurance companies.
+The Company continues to develop controls and strengthen controls already in place where necessary to address these risks, including enhancing our event monitoring and incident management.

 The services provided by the Company are underpinned by information technology systems and infrastructure that enable the delivery of core processes and products.
 Failure of these systems may reduce the ability of the Company to deliver products and services to its customer base or increase the risk of information security breaches.
-In addition, the Company has increased its focus on monitoring of third-party supplier risks over recent years and continues to enhance capability in this area.
+In addition, the Company continues to focus on monitoring and managing third-party supplier risks and continues to build on existing capability in this area.

-The Company's IT services are provided by teams within the wider Bupa Group which are overseen by the Company's Chief Information Officer's team.
+The Company's IT services are provided by teams within the wider Bupa Group which are overseen by the Company's Chief Information Officer and team.
 These IT teams are responsible for the development, maintenance and monitoring of IT services.
-A programme of work is in place to ensure the continued development and enhancement of all IT services to provide and maintain the level of services required by the business and adequately protect sensitive customer and business data.
+The Company ensures the continued development and enhancement of all IT services to keep pace with the evolving technology risk landscape and to provide and maintain the level of services required by the business and adequately protect sensitive customer and business data.
 In response to COVID-19, our office-based staff now work in a hybrid model mixing office and home working, enabled by technology to ensure that we continue to serve our customers and work together effectively.
-The longer-term impact of hybrid working on our employees has been assessed and appropriate support and checks have been put in place for our people.
+The longer-term impact of hybrid working on our colleagues has been assessed and appropriate support and checks have been put in place for our people.
 We have also rolled out remote services such as Digital GP and consultant appointments and diagnostics from home.